-- Prepare the measurement data sheet (MDS) and record all necessary details or information (Brand, Model, serial #, etc).
+4. Prepare the measurement data sheet (MDS) and record all necessary details or information (Brand, Model, serial #, etc).
 See this link to learn about MDS for you to create your weighing scale calibration format or template for a faster recording of data.

-- Zero the scale. (push the zero button)
+5. Zero the scale. (push the zero button)

-- Now, we will perform below test to verify its accuracy on different conditions or methods through the following performance test:
+Now, we will perform the calibration of scales with weights to verify their accuracy under different conditions or methods through the following performance test:

-- .Repeatability Test– this method will test how consistently is the balance in displaying the reading.
+This method will test how consistent is the balance in displaying the reading.

 1.1 Load the pan with a standard weight that is 50% of the capacity of the balance.